Narmada Prasad Gupta

 Narmada Prasad Gupta is an Indian urologist, medical researcher, writer and the chairman of Academics and Research Division Urology at the Medanta, the Medicity, New Delhi.
-He is credited with over 10,000 urological surgical procedures and the highest number of urology robotics (URobotic) surgeries in India.
 He is a former head of the department of urology of the All India Institute of Medical Sciences Delhi and a former president of the Urological Society of India.
 He received the Dr. B. C. Roy Award, the highest Indian award in the medical category, from the Medical Council of India in 2005.
-The government of India awarded him the fourth highest civilian honour of the Padma Shri, in 2007, for his contributions to Indian medicine.
+He was awarded the Padma Shri in 2007 for his contributions to medicine.